mrspeaker/teletest/README.md

 # Teletest

 Eventually, the initiator of this session will close it and we'll not be able to join in anymore.
-Would love to see the end result posted somewhere. :) ....
-[Battery at 12%... the end is nigh]
+Would love to see the end result posted somewhere. :)

-Hello Peeps!

 	1. Who cares? xD
 	2. Shouldn't you be working, anyway?
 (Yes.
 But this is more fun.
 Also, I just told folks I _am_ working.)